The Hunter Guide for Mists of Pandaria

-Updated for Mists of Pandaria, patch 5.3 – Abilities, talents, gems, etc.
+Updated for Mists of Pandaria, patch 5.4.8 – With some Warlords of Draenor notes.

 These expert marksmen drop foes dead in their tracks with flawless shots from a bow or rifle.
-With the ability to wield two weapons simultaneously, hunters can unleash a flurry of blows against anyone unfortunate enough to stumble into close combat with them.
 The art of survival is central to the isolated life of a hunter.
 Hunters track beasts with ease and enhance their own abilities by attuning themselves to the feral aspects of various creatures.
 Hunters are known for the lifelong bonds they form with animals of the wild, training great hawks, cats, bears, and many other beasts to fight alongside them.
-Source

 Other Hunter Guides